ENTRY DEADLINE EXTENDED – 15th JULY 2022

-CONSTRUCT ran its annual Awards for its members, recognising excellence, capability and inventiveness in concrete construction.
+CONSTRUCT Day 2022 will include the annual Awards for its members, recognising excellence, capability, and inventiveness in concrete construction.

 The Awards cover a wide spectrum of activities associated with structural concrete.
 Winners have won because of new techniques overcoming specific challenges, innovative products and approaches that contribute to concrete construction, or the sheer scale of the projects delivered.